 The challenge is to trick the camera into thinking it's reading light from a scene, like you'd do when you actually take a photo.
 These machines recreate different light levels at known values to see if the camera responds appropriately.

 This is not easy.
 The light must be constant, flat, and exactly correlated to a known value.
 Our machines, and most photographic ones, use Exposure Values (EV) as the known value.You can see on the machine below that there's a large dial for changing Light Values (LV), which are the same as EVs.
-By testing different intensities of light you can see if the camera reads all levels of exposure well, and test that the camera chooses that correct shutter speed and aperture where necessary.
+By testing different intensities of light you can see if the camera reads all levels of exposure well, and test that the camera chooses the correct shutter speed and aperture where necessary.

 For this test, though, you need a lens with a calibrated aperture.
 Because the camera is reading the light, we need to be sure that f5.6 is actually f5.6.
 We have calibrated lenses for every major system, ensuring that our exposure calculation is as accurate as possible.

 Even if you have this high-end machine, your results can be inaccurate if you use an uncalibrated lens.
-It's also essential that focus is set to infinity for these tests.
+It's also essential that the focus is set to infinity for these tests.
 As with before, the probe must also be held in the same spot to ensure accuracy.
-Also like before, our probes are designed to fit snugly into the film chamber to eliminate discrepancy.
+Also like before, our probes are designed to fit snugly into the film chamber to eliminate discrepancies.

 Some auto-exposure testing machines can also double as shutter timing machines, but it all has to be tested manually.
 Even if a camera has accurate shutter speeds, the light meter can still be off.
 And vice versa, even if a camera has an accurate light meter, the shutter speeds can still be off.
 Both must be tested.

 As you can see, this work requires extremely specialized equipment and knowledgeable technicians.
-In the film era this knowledge and equipment was pretty well dispersed, but many of them were thrown away or destroyed.
+In the film era, this knowledge and equipment was pretty well dispersed, but many of them were thrown away or destroyed.
 When digital took over, many people didn't see the need for them anymore.

 The result is that far too few camera shops have this equipment anymore, and modern alternatives do not exist.
 It is impossible to properly test 35mm film cameras without this equipment, though.
 We are looking into ways to get accurate testing equipment into the hands of professionals around the world, so keep your eyes open!